nhsengland/data-viz-community-of-practice/docs/dashboard_design/icons.md

 !!! tip "To download and use this icon set please follow the below instructions:"

-    - Download the icons by clicking <a href="../../files/NHS_England_dashboard_icons.zip">here</a>:
+    - Download the icons using the link below

-    - Extract and copy to a folder names "NHS England dashboard icons" within the Shapes folder in "My Tableau Repository".
+    - Extract and copy to a folder named "NHS England dashboard icons" within the Shapes folder in "My Tableau Repository".
 This can be found by opening Tableau, selecting File and selecting 'Repository Location'

     - When using an icon as an image in a dashboard, find the relevant icon in the 'NHS England dashboard icons' folder you created above

-    - When using an icon as a worksheet for hover overs, the 'NHS England dashboard icons' folder you created above should appear when you select the 'Shapes' mark.
+    - When using an icon as a worksheet (for tooltip hover overs), the 'NHS England dashboard icons' folder you created above should appear when you select the 'Shapes' mark.

+!!! note "Download NHS England dashboard icons"

+    Download the icons by <a href="../../files/NHS_England_dashboard_icons.zip">clicking here</a>